Bigpoint/slim-bootstrap/README.md

 This folder should contain your endpoint implementation.
 Read below about how to define an endpoint.

 ### the www/index.php
-This file is the main entry piont for the application.
+This file is the main entry point for the application.
 Here is an example how this file should look like:

 ~~~php
 <?php